 It's something we are all touched by" - Billy Joel.

 Music psychotherapy is the use of music within a client and therapist relationship to promote the client’s emotional, psychological, physical and spiritual growth and healing.

 As a psychotherapist, counsellor and music teacher, I have seen music heal in many ways.
-Having worked privately and in the education system with autism spectrum, developmental, learning, processing, mood and personality disorders, I now focus on using music psychotherapy in my practice as a form of creative expression combined with talk therapy.
+Having worked privately and in the education system with autism spectrum, developmental, learning, processing, mood and personality disorders, I have had successful results using music psychotherapy in my practice as a form of creative expression combined with talk therapy.

 how i work: